Can an Employee Sue an Employer?

 - Requesting accommodation for a disability or for a religious practice.

 - Asking managers or coworkers about salary information to uncover potentially discriminatory wages.

 If an employer retaliates against an employee for practicing any of these protected activities, they are in violation of the law and there is a means to sue.
 Retaliation might look like termination, demotion, implementation of an unjust work schedule, tacking on unrealistic job responsibilities, and the like

 Employees may file suit against their employers following an unlawful termination.
-Wrongful termination describes an individual who works at a company and is then terminated from their job for illegal reasons.
-Employees typically sue for wrongful termination if they feel like they were fired without cause or if they weren’t given proper notice before their termination of employment.
+A wrongful termination lawsuit describes an individual who works at a company and is then terminated from their job for illegal reasons.
+Employees typically file a wrongful termination claim if they feel like they were fired without cause or if they weren’t given proper notice before their termination of employment.
 This is illegal based on protections found in Title VII of the Civil Rights Act of 1964 as well as the American With Disabilities Act.
-Typically, these cases involve employers violations of the provisions under Title VII and/or retaliation against an employee who exercised their rights under this law.
+Typically, these cases involve employers’ violations of the provisions under Title VII and/or retaliation against an employee who exercised their rights under this law.

 Employees sue their employers for discrimination when they are treated differently because of a protected characteristic, such as race or gender.
 Other protected characteristics include the following: